 Stage 1 Foods

 When I got the go ahead from my pediatrician to start feeding baby, I hit the store and picked out some wonderful organic baby foods.
+Maybe I should’ve done a bit more research regarding what foods to invest in, but I was just so excited.
+I probably should have had a look on somewhere like Tastyganics first, in all honesty.
 It wasn’t until I got home that Chris informed me that there were numbers on the bottles that I needed to be aware of.
 I’d bought a bunch of stage 2 foods, and hadn’t even had any idea as a brand new mom that there were stages and different blends.
 The things you learn… So if you’re going to start feeding baby solids soon, make sure to grab the right kind.
 They’re typically listed as Stage 1 foods for starting out, or with some (like Gerber) they go off of how the baby sits and they’ll be listed as “assisted sitter” foods.
 We like the Gerber Natural ones, or the Beech-Nut and Earth’s Best brands.
 However, I’ll use any brand where there’s only one ingredient-the type of food it is.
 No need for additives.

 Stage 2 Nipples